jamescherti/compile-angel.el/README.md

 ## Why did the author develop compile-angel?

-The author used to be an auto-compile user, but Several of his .el files were not compiled by auto-compile, and Emacs was slow due to a lack of native compilation.
-The author experimented for an extended period to understand why auto-compile wasn't compiling many of the .el files in the configuration, and the result of that experiment has become a package: compile-angel.
+The author used to be an auto-compile user, but several of his .el files were not being compiled, and Emacs was slow due to the lack of native compilation.
+The author experimented for an extended period to understand why auto-compile wasn't compiling many of the .el files in the configuration.
+The result of that experiment became a package: compile-angel.

 During the investigation, the author discovered that auto-compile was not utilizing autoload and eval-after-load to compile .el files.
 Even though autoload and eval-after-load don't directly load libraries, they provide a good indication of what will be loaded in the future.
 In the case of compile-angel, this triggers compilation if the file has not yet been compiled (The compile-angel package checks whether the .elc and/or .eln files are outdated before compiling them; it does not simply compile them without checking.).
 Special thanks to Jonas Bernoulli, the creator of the auto-compile package, whose work inspired the development of compile-angel.
 The compile-angel package was created to offer an alternative to auto-compile that guarantees all .el files are both byte-compiled and native-compiled.